 Have you decided to pursue pregnancy through IVF with frozen donor eggs?
 You’ve probably been spending a lot of time researching your options, looking at using egg donors, and thinking about finances.
 In the middle of all that, it might be easy to forget about the most important part of this equation: you!
 How can mothers-to-be best prepare for a pregnancy with donor eggs?
 Check out our tips for a healthy pregnancy if you choose to go down the path of IVF using donor eggs.

-You have the advantage of knowing that you are going to become pregnant.
-This means you can prepare yourself to become pregnant, both mind and body.
+You have the advantage of knowing when you are going to undergo an embryo transfer.
+This means you can prepare yourself for a healthy pregnancy, both in mind and body.
 The most important steps you can take before you become pregnant are:

 Pregnant women, no matter how they conceive, need to follow healthy eating guidelines.
 Everything that goes into your body can nourish your uterine environment—and can boost your embryo implantation success.
 Critical nutrients include: